HIPERFIT/vectorprogramming/README.md

    - [language1]
    - ...
  - ...

 experiments : every case starts here.
 Can be every kind of experiment

-surveytools : scripts for gathering survey data
+surveytools : scripts for gathering survey data.
+See [wiki page](wiki/Surveytools)

 results     : output from surveytools